filakhtov/qemu-launcher/README.md

 First one though is easier to read and understand when compared to others.

+## Possible aproaches of handling elevated privileges
+To achieve the best performance possible it is necessary to use vCPU pinning together with custom scheduler and higher thread priorities.
+In order to be able to perform these operations `qemu-launcher` has to be executed with elevated privileges.

+Simplest way to do so is to execute the `qemu-launcher` binary directly as the `root` user, or using tools like `sudo` or `pkexec`.
+Yet another option is to set the SETUID bit on the binary using `chmod u+s qemu-launcher` command.

+For most security-conscious users, it is possible to use the pre-mounted `cpuset` tree and allow all users who need to execute the `qemu-launcher` an access to modify cpuset entries and allow changing process priorities if necessary.

 ## How it all works
 For those who are interested in the high level overview of how this tool works, there is a short summary.
 The `qemu-launcher` binary first loads the YAML definition file for the specified virtual machine, compiles the list of